 - FBI Agent: Though you should not expect the job to live up to the romanticized portrayal of it in cinema, working of the FBI can be rewarding for those seeking excitement on the job as well as high employment security.
 As with most agencies, there are many roles you could play out for the FBI, but whichever role it is, you are expected to be excellent at what you do.
 You will be working as national level law enforcement, and ensuring the nation is secure from all sorts of threats.
 Some of these threats will be full-blown such as the 9-11 attack and the Un-abomber, while others will be comparatively smaller but also important.

-- Paralegal Instructor: If you enjoy teaching others and encouraging them to develop the skills to succeed at their career, and know a lot about being a paralegal, you might consider teaching about it.
+- Paralegal Instructor: If you enjoy teaching others and encouraging them to develop the skills to succeed at their career, and know a lot about being a paralegal, there are some great non legal jobs for lawyers available as a paralegal instructor.
 You will have the responsibilities typical of professors, such as developing course programs, teaching courses, grading papers, but unlike being a law school professor, you will not be pressured to publish in law journals.
 In fact, you can teach at the community college level, giving more flexibility to where you can live.